 Site-to-Site VPN Overview

-Site-to-Site VPN provides a site-to-site IPSec connection between your on-premises network and your virtual cloud network (VCN).
+Site-to-Site VPN provides a site-to-site IPSec connection between your on-premises network and your Virtual Cloud Network (VCN).
 The IPSec protocol suite encrypts IP traffic before the packets are transferred from the source to the destination and decrypts the traffic when it arrives.
 Site-to-Site VPN was previously referred to as VPN Connect and IPSec VPN.

 Other secure VPN solutions include OpenVPN, a Client VPN solution that can be accessed in the Oracle Marketplace.
 OpenVPN connects individual devices to your VCN, but not whole sites or networks.